Skip to Content

 Sherrie Berger is a creative collaborator with expertise in entertainment and high-end celebrity portraiture, fine art photography, production, marketing and public relations.
 She designs and implements strategies for producing photo shoots, creates marketing and publicity campaigns for exhibitions, photography events and special projects.
 Sherrie offers career coaching and teaches workshops worldwide encouraging photographers to express their authentic vision.

-Amanda Boe, Photo Editor, The New York Times
+Amanda Boe, Contributing Photo Editor, The New York Times

-Dimitri Bogachu, Founder of Form.
+Dimitri Bogachuk, Founder of Form.
 Gallery / Publishing / Magazine, Dinard, France

 Dimitri Bogachuk, Founder of Form.
 Gallery / Publishing / Magazine – and Form Photography Award (platform based in Britanny, France).
 Dimitri is a photography curator.
 He graduated from the National Academy of Culture and Arts in Kyiv, where he majored in art expertise.
 Form. photography has collaborated with in renowned events like Photo Basel, Rencontres d’Arles, AIPAD New York, Photo London, Unseen and Miami Scope to bring a curated selection of works that highlight innovative approaches to photography.
 This participation not only elevates the artists involved, but also reinforces the gallery’s dedication to fostering a global dialogue in the art community.